Rationale

 #> 10 MZ504345.1 sp1 sp20 sp1 sp1 sp1 sp36 sp1 sp40 sp1

-We can visualize the results by using delim_autoplot
+We can visualize the results by using delim_autoplot.

 This function will plot a phylogenetic tree alongside with the results

-.
+contained in all_delims_df.
 We will use the

-tree to visualize the results:
+geophagus_beast tree to visualize the results:

 # customize tip labels of the tree